 Without oxygen, micro-organisms are unable to grow, enzyme actions are slowed, and oxidation is inhibited.

 All types of foods can be vacuum sealed.

 However, a vacuum sealer won’t remove water, nor will it kill any microorganisms.
 Thus, any vacuum sealed foods must be frozen, refrigerated or dehydrated to be preserved.

 You can make your own vacuum sealer using Ziplock bags and cheap equipment like tubing and syringes.
 These DIY vacuum sealers won’t remove all of the oxygen from the bag so are inferior to quality store-bought vacuum sealers.
+(Amazon Link)

 Key Takeaways – Vacuum Sealing